ksxnodemodules/class-utils/README.md

 ## Requirements

 Node v5.0.0 or later
- - Flags `--es--staging` is required
+ - Flag `--es--staging` is required

 ## Examples